h2oai/h2o-3/h2o-docs/src/product/automl.rst

     - ``DRF`` (This includes both the Random Forest and Extremely Randomized Trees (XRT) models.
 Refer to the :ref:`xrt` section in the DRF chapter and the `histogram_type <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/algo-params/histogram_type.html>`__ parameter description for more information.)
     - ``StackedEnsemble``

 - **keep_cross_validation_predictions**: Specify whether to keep the predictions of the cross-validation predictions.
-If set to FALSE, then running the same AutoML object for repeated runs will cause an exception because CV predictions are required to build additional Stacked Ensemble models in AutoML.
-This option defaults to TRUE.
+This needs to be set to TRUE if running the same AutoML object for repeated runs because CV predictions are required to build additional Stacked Ensemble models in AutoML.
+This option defaults to FALSE.

 - **keep_cross_validation_models**: Specify whether to keep the cross-validated models.
-Deleting cross-validation models will save memory in the H2O cluster.
-This option defaults to TRUE.
+Keeping cross-validation models may consume significantly more memory in the H2O cluster.
+This option defaults to FALSE.

 - `keep_cross_validation_fold_assignment <data-science/algo-params/keep_cross_validation_fold_assignment.html>`__: Enable this option to preserve the cross-validation fold assignment.
 Defaults to FALSE.